Gravitational-wave constraints on scalar-tensor gravity from a neutron star and black-hole binary GW200115: Observational constraints from GW200115

 \subsection{Data analysis}

 We focus on the NS-BH merger where only the NS has a scalar charge in the framework of luminal Horndeski theories.
 Separation of polarization modes by the current GW detector network requires at least as same operating detectors as the polarization modes~\cite{Takeda:2018uai}.
 We can safely select GW200115 for analysis because it is a only plausible binary NS-BH coalescence event observed by three detector network so far~\cite{LIGOScientific:2021qlt}.
 The primary mass is within the mass range of known black holes and the secondary mass is within that of known neutron stars.
 We use the strain data of GW200115 from the Gravitational Wave Open Science Center~\cite{LIGOScientific:2019lzm, KAGRA:2023pio}, which is down sampled to $2048\ {\rm Hz}$ to reduce computational cost.
-The duration is $64\ {\rm sec}$ and the post merger duration is $2\ {\rm sec}$.
+The signal duration considered for parameter estimation is $64\ {\rm sec}$, with a post-merger duration of $2\ {\rm sec}$.

 We analyze the signal of GW200115 in the scalar-tensor polarization framework where the GW signal is described by Eq.~\eqref{eq:signal_freq}.
 There are two additional parameters $A^{(1)}_b$ and $\tilde{A}^{(1)}_b$ in addition to standard 11 source parameters: the primary and secondary masses in the detector frame, $m_A$ and $m_B$, the dimensionless spins for aligned spin binaries, $\chi_A$ and $\chi_B$, the luminosity distance to the compact binary system $d_L$, the inclination angle $\iota$, the right ascension and declination of the compact binary system, $\alpha$ and $\delta$, polarization angle $\psi$, the coalescence time $t_c$, and the phase at the reference frequency $\phi_{\rm ref}$.
 We do not include a tidal effect on the secondary because the tidal effects are rarely effective~\cite{LIGOScientific:2021qlt}.
 Hence, we fix the tidal deformability parameters $\Lambda_A$ and $\Lambda_B$ to zero.
 In the analysis, we use the flat $\Lambda$ cold dark matter cosmological model whose parameters are given by the results of Planck13~\cite{Planck:2013pxb}.
+Note that using the Planck18 data practically give the same results as those presented below.
 Hence, a set of the parameters $\bm{\theta}$ is given by